jvvyas/Final-Project/README.md

 #### Questions Addressed:

-- What counties will rank hesitant versus strongly hesitant to vaccination based on local `public mask mandates` and the prevalence of certain `health conditions`?
+- What counties will rank hesitant versus strongly hesitant to vaccination based on local `public mask mandates,` 'stay-at-home orders', 'gathering bans' and the prevalence of certain `health conditions`?

 - What counties will rank hesitant versus strongly hesitant based on `CVAC levels` measuring a county's ability to handle a COVID outbreak?

 - What counties will rank hesitant versus strongly hesitant based on its `SVI levels` measuring a county's social vulnerability to disaster?

+- What counties will rank hesitant versus strongly hesitant based on the local COVID transimission level?

 ## Data Sources: